 Flavia holds a PhD from thew University of São Paulo, attended the Stanford Professional Publishing Course (SPPC) and the ‘Leading Change’ course at London Business School.
 She is a professor of publishing and leadership on MBA programs.

 Latoya West-Blackwood is a publisher, creative project manager, and consultant, based in Kingston, Jamaica, whose creative industry work focuses on promotion of cross-cultural understanding, gender equality, inclusion, and social justice.
 With Latoya as its chair for two terms, the Book Industry Association of Jamaica has strengthened its work to promote reading and literacy as tools of transformation, with a focus on early-grade reading and access to literature for all, particularly people with disabilities.

 Latoya was a member of the National Consultative Committee of Latin America and Caribbean Reads (LAC Reads), a USAID-funded project implemented in Jamaica by EduConnect.
 LAC Reads works to fill research and knowledge sharing gaps in teaching and content development in early grade reading, delivering 30 new culturally relevant titles for children.
 She was recognized by the Yale School of Management Publishing Course as the 2020 International Innovative Leader in Book Publishing Awardee.

-Emma House is a publishing consultant based in the UK.
-She spent six years working in B2B magazine publishing before entering the book publishing industry and working at the London Book Fair for seven years.
-Prior to setting up her business she was the Deputy CEO at the UK Publishers Association, where she spent almost 11 years and spearheaded its diversity and inclusion work.
-A specialist in global markets, Emma has served on the IPA Membership Committee, she is a trustee of the UK’s Publishing Training Centre, a regular contributor to the trade press and moderator of publishing events.
+Emma House is an independent publishing consultant from the UK whose specialty is international markets.
+Her career began in B2B magazine publishing before she entered the book world, working at the London Book Fair for seven years.
+Prior to setting up her business she was the Deputy CEO at the UK Publishers Association, where she spearheaded its diversity and inclusion work over 11 years.
+Emma has served on the IPA Membership Committee, she is a trustee of the UK’s Publishing Training Centre, a regular contributor to the trade press and a sought-after moderator for publishing events.